deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16266/index.md

 ![](figures/figures_4_0.png)

-> 🔼 The figure illustrates the 3DGS-Enhancer framework, showing how 2D video diffusion priors enhance novel views rendered by a 3DGS model, which are then used to fine-tune the model.
+> 🔼 The figure illustrates the 3DGS-Enhancer framework, which uses 2D video diffusion priors to enhance novel views generated by a 3DGS model and then fine-tunes the model using these enhanced views.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: An overview of the proposed 3DGS-Enhancer framework for 3DGS representation enhancement.
 We learn 2D video diffusion priors on a large-scale novel view synthesis dataset to enhance the novel views rendered from the 3DGS model on a novel scene.
 Then, the enhanced views and input views jointly fine-tune the 3DGS model.